technofocus-pte/ppteamsintpvt/Labs/Lab 3/Lab 3 - Create a canvas app from a list in Microsoft Teams.docx.md

      ![](./media/image17.png)

-3. Double click on the Success message **This was successfully completed**.
+3. Double click on the **Success message**: **This was successfully completed**.

      ![](./media/image18.png)

-4. Change the success message to !!**New event itinerary successfully completed**!!.
+4. Change the success message to !!New event itinerary successfully completed!!.

      ![](./media/image19.png)